-You’d never guess it, considering how few cocktails I post on this here blog, but I’m actually a big cocktail nerd.
-Our booze cabinet overfloweth with all sorts of cocktail makings, from obscure amaros to fruity liqueurs to small-batch American whiskeys and beyond, plus more kinds of bitters than you can shake at.
+You'd never guess it, considering how few cocktails I post on this here blog, but I'm actually kind of a cocktail nerd.

 So obviously, there was no way I was going to pass up the chance to participate in Cocktail Day when the topic first came up.